Chandra Deep Field South: Extended Chandra Deep Field South

-The Extended Chandra Deep Field South (ECDFS) comprises four contiguous observations each of about 250 thousand seconds, using Chandra’s ACIS‑I instrument.
-They flanked the original deep CDF-S field.
-Together they cover approximately 0.3 square degrees and were completed in 2004–2005 to provide a wider, shallower complement to the ultra-deep central pointing.
-This extension enabled improved sampling of large-scale structure, environment studies of X-ray sources, and generation of enhanced point-source and extended-source catalogs.
+The Extended Chandra Deep Field South consists of four contiguous observations, each of about 250 thousand seconds, using Chandra's ACIS‑I instrument.
+The ACIS is a series of charge-coupled devices (CCDs) that flanked the original CDF-S field.
+Together, these instruments cover approximately 0.3 square degrees and were completed in 2005 to provide a wider, shallower complement to the ultra-deep central pointing that is characteristic of CDF-S. This extension enabled improved sampling of large-scale structures and environment studies of X-ray sources.
+It also helped generate enhanced point-source and extended-source catalogs.

-There was substantial follow-up across optical, infrared, radio, and submillimetre bands, including VLT/Keck spectroscopy, VLA imaging, the LABOCA survey and Euclid.
-In 2025, the ECDFS was chosen as one of the key fields for Data Preview 1 (DP1), the first science-grade data release from the Rubin Observatory’s LSST Commissioning Camera.
-DP1 was released June 30, 2025.
+There was substantial follow-up across optical, infrared, radio, and sub-millimeter bands, including spectroscopy with VLT and Keck, VLA imaging, the LABOCA survey and Euclid.
+In late 2024, the ECDF-S was chosen as one of the key fields for Data Preview 1 (DP1), the first science-grade data release from the LSST Commissioning Camera at Vera C. Rubin Observatory in Chile.
+DP1 was released June 30, 2025, and the ECDF-S was observed for 21 epochs.